ethereum-attestation-service/eas-docs-site/docs/Use Cases/social-verifications.md

 ## Future composability
 In the future, the composability of EAS with other decentralized solutions could enable more advanced and flexible solutions for improving the trust and security of social networks.

 For example, a decentralized reputation system could be used to track and verify users' interactions and contributions on a social network, providing a transparent and verifiable record of their reputation.
-This reputation system could be integrated with EAS to allow users to attest to claims about their reputation, providing a more complete view of their trustworthiness and credibility.
+This reputation system could be integrated with EAS to allow users to attest their reputation, providing a more complete view of their trustworthiness and credibility.

-Additionally, EAS could be integrated with decentralized storage systems, such as IPFS (InterPlanetary File System), to enable social network owners and users to securely store and manage their attested claims in a decentralized and transparent way.
-This would allow for the creation of a decentralized and verifiable record of users' identities, enabling social network owners and users to easily verify the authenticity and accuracy of these identities.